benjburgess/multiplestressR/README.md

 ## Summary

 This is a very simple outline of a potential workflow for the multiplestressR package.
-For a more complex workthrough of the multiplestressR package see [this tutorial](https://benjburgess.github.io/i/multiplestressR1).
+For a more complex example of the multiplestressR package see [this tutorial](https://benjburgess.github.io/i/multiplestressR1).
 Likewise, the documentation for each of the functions details the various options and parameters which can be specified.